How to watch San Francisco Giants vs. Los Angeles Dodgers

-The San Francisco Giants kick off a three-game rivalry series against the Los Angeles Dodgers tonight at Oracle Park.
+The San Francisco Giants take on the Los Angeles Dodgers again today in game two of this three-game series at Oracle Park.
+The Giants will be aiming to take the series after last night’s win.

-Taking the mound for the Giants will be right-hander Jakob Junis, who enters tonight’s game with a 2.51 ERA, 3.72 FIP, with 35 strikeouts to nine walks in 43 innings pitched.
-His last start was in the Giants’ 5-1 win over the Miami Marlins on Sunday, in which he allowed just one run on two hits, with eight strikeouts and two walks in six innings pitched.
+With Alex Cobb going on the 15-day injured list on Tuesday (retroactive to June 4th), the Giants will be going with a bullpen game today.
+Which means Sam Long will get the start.
+Long enters today’s game with a 2.35 ERA, 4.05 FIP, with 10 strikeouts to 7 walks in 15.1 innings pitched.
+This will be his fourth starting role of the season, his most recent was against the Oakland Athletics on April 27th, in which he allowed the only run of the game for either team in his one inning of work.
+The other two were scoreless.

-He’ll be facing off against Dodgers right-hander Walker Buehler, who enters tonight’s game with a 3.84 ERA, 3.86 FIP, with 52 strikeouts to 17 walks in 61 innings pitched.
-Buehler’s last start was in the Dodgers’ 9-4 loss to the New York Mets on Saturday, in which Buehler allowed five runs on five hits with three strikeouts to two walks in two and a third innings pitched.
+He’ll be facing off against Clayton Kershaw, as the Dodgers made a pre-game rotation switch with Julio Urias, who was supposed to start today.
+Kershaw enters today’s game with a 1.80 ERA, 2.27 FIP, with 32 strikeouts to 3 walks in 30 innings pitched.
+His last start was in the Dodgers’ 7-0 win over the Chicago Cubs on May 7th, in which he allowed zero runs on five hits with two strikeouts and a walk in seven innings pitched.
+This will be his first start since coming back from a stint on the injured list with joint inflammation and his first time starting against the Giants since May of last year.

+Major lineup news: Heliot Ramos was called up and will be batting third today.

 Lineups